Sachin Khedekar

 Sachin Khedekar (born 14 May 1965) is an Indian actor and director known for his work in Hindi, Marathi and Telugu films.
 His well-known films include Kaksparsh, Astitva and Shyam Benegal's Netaji Subhas Chandra Bose: The Forgotten Hero in which he portrayed Subhas Chandra Bose.
-Notable TV series include Sailaab Imtihaan and Samvidhaan in which he played B. R. Ambedkar.
+Notable TV series include Sailaab, Imtihaan and Samvidhaan in which he played B. R. Ambedkar.
+He is recipient of two Maharashtra State Film Awards, four Zee Chitra Gaurav Puraskar and five Maharashtracha Favourite Kon?.